caos/orbos/README.md

 We embrace this trend but counteract its biggest downside, the associated increase of complexity in managing all these distributed systems.
 Our goal is to enable players of any size to run clusters of any type using infrastructure from any provider.
 Orbiter is a tool to do this in a reliable, secure, auditable, cost efficient way, preventing vendor lock-in, monoliths consisting of microservices and human failure doing repetitive tasks.

-What makes Orbiter special is that it ships with a nice **Launchpad UI** providing useful tools to interact intuitively with the operator.
-Also, the operational design follows the **GitOps pattern**, highlighting day two operations, sticking to a distinct source of truth for declarative system configuration and maintaining a consistent audit log, everything out-of-the-box.
+What makes Orbiter special is that it ships with a nice **Mission Control UI** providing useful tools to interact intuitively with the operator.
+Also, the operational design follows the **GitOps pattern**, highlighting `day two operations`, sticking to a distinct source of truth for declarative system configuration and maintaining a consistent audit log, everything out-of-the-box.
 All managed software can be configured to be **self updating** according to special policies, including Orbiter itself.
 Then, the Orbiter code base is designed to be **highly extendable**, which ensures that any given tool can eventually run on any desired provider.

 ## How to use it